sasjs/server/README.md

 ## Server Version

 The following credentials can be used for the initial connection to SASjs/server.
-It is recommended to change these on first use.
+It is highly recommended to change these on first use.

 - CLIENTID: `clientID1`
 - USERNAME: `secretuser`